 You don’t have to purchase accounts to try out these tools.
 Use their trial versions, read reviews and learn from the experience of other users.
 Anyway, just being aware of the popular marketing software and services is a huge plus!

-Digital marketing is a flexible niche where you can’t rest on oars.
-You are to work in an always-changing environment, so you have to keep up with the latest trends, data, and information.
+Digital marketing is a flexible niche where you can’t rest on the oars.
+You are working in an always-changing environment, so you have to keep up with the latest trends, data, and information.
 Even the skills that business owners require from marketers may vary over time.

 - Curated lists of the latest and greatest posts, tips, tools, etc.

 Follow reputable marketers on Twitter to check out their latest insights and recommendations.
 Attend marketing events and conferences.
 Those are great places not only to learn from the experts but also to establish contacts, and getting a job offer.

 One of the best things about digital marketing careers is that you can start from any level.
 You can be a copywriter, or a content marketer, or a social media manager, etc.

 The more skills you have in your skillset, the bigger your chances to get a good market position is.